liveTVchannels/liveTVchannels/README.md

 I'm delighted to share with you my GitHub profile!
 --------------------------------------------------

-Embark on a journey of boundless entertainment with our platform!
+<p>Embark on a journey of boundless entertainment with our platform!
 Dive into a world where possibilities are limitless, and discover a treasure trove of engaging content curated just for you.
-Whether you're a fan of riveting movies, captivating TV shows, or pulse-pounding music, our platform is your gateway to a universe of endless enjoyment.
-Unleash the power of choice as you explore a diverse range of genres, from thrilling adventures to heartwarming dramas, all at your fingertips.
-With a user-friendly interface and seamless navigation, we make it easy for you to customize your entertainment experience.
-Join our vibrant community and stay connected with fellow enthusiasts.
+Whether you&#39;re a fan of riveting movies, captivating TV shows, or pulse-pounding music, our platform is your gateway to a universe of endless enjoyment.</p>
+<p>Unleash the power of choice as you explore a diverse range of genres, from thrilling adventures to heartwarming dramas, all at your fingertips.
+With a user-friendly interface and seamless navigation, we make it easy for you to customize your entertainment experience.</p>
+<p>Join our vibrant community and stay connected with fellow enthusiasts.
 Share your favorites, discover hidden gems, and embark on a shared journey of entertainment discovery.
-Plus, with regular updates and fresh content, there's always something new to captivate your senses.
-Get ready to transcend the ordinary and immerse yourself in a world where entertainment knows no bounds.
-Experience the extraordinary – join us on our platform and let the adventure begin!
+Plus, with regular updates and fresh content, there&#39;s always something new to captivate your senses.</p>
+<p>Get ready to transcend the ordinary and immerse yourself in a world where entertainment knows no bounds.
+Experience the extraordinary – join us on our platform and let the adventure begin!</p>

-* 🌍  I'm based in Internet
+* 🌍  I'm based on the Internet
 * ✉️  You can contact me at [trieu.oiv@gmail.com](mailto:trieu.oiv@gmail.com)
 * 🚀  I'm currently working on [Live TV channels](http://live-tv-channels.org)